5 Ways Transplant Teams Can Get the Most out of...

 If your infant is at high risk, a medication called Synagis® is available to help protect him or her from severe RSV.
 Synagis® is given by intramuscular injection and is administered by a healthcare provider.
 It is given once a month throughout RSV season.
 However, similar to a flu shot, Synagis® will not prevent all patients from developing RSV.

-Amber Pharmacy is here to help.
-Amber Pharmacy’s RSV Center of Excellence offers personalized patient care, access to needed medications and the clinical support necessary to promote medication adherence and compliance for patients with RSV.
+Amber Specialty Pharmacy is here to help.
+Amber Specialty Pharmacy’s RSV Center of Excellence offers personalized patient care, access to needed medications and the clinical support necessary to promote medication adherence and compliance for patients with RSV.

 Are you a healthcare provider who would like to refer a patient?
 Access the Synagis® referral form.